romantomjak/knock-knock/README.md

 dbname = {{ key "services/myservice/db/database" }}
 ```

+Sections are your service names.
+They appear on a line by itself, in square
-TOML sections are your service names. `key` retrieves values from Consul and
+brackets ([ and ]). `key` retrieves values from Consul and likewise `secret`
-likewise `secret` is for retrieving secrets from Vault.
+is for retrieving secrets from Vault.

 #### Vault K/V version 2 backend